marsiitr/Mars-Rover/README.md

 Open Projects 2021

 ## Abstract
-The **Mars Rover** is a small vehicle built to cover mars like terrains.
+The **Mars Rover** is a small vehicle built to cover mars like uneven terrains.
 It is made to cover ueneven surfaces with ease and further to collect and analyze data.
 It has a robotic arm for data collection process and contains various sensors to recieve and record the data.
-It also has cameras and lidar sensors for visual data interpretation and navigation.
+It also has cameras, lidar and various other sensors for visual data interpretation and navigation.

 ![Mars rover](C:\Users\Pratyush\Desktop\MARS\IMAGES)